nuIled/fallout76/README.md

 Uploaded since I dont plan on updating anything, nor do I care if this is fixed.

+This is free to use, Edit, Update or whatever, i couldnt care less honestly, as long as you remember you will always remain a skid pasting from others work 😊💕

 features off the top of my head, maybe i forgot something:

 Main:

 Speed Hack
 No Clip
 Toggle Player Freecam